racheladdison/lewis_CSCI2270_FinalProject/README.md

 # lewis_CSCI2270_FinalProject
-# Hi everyone.
+# Housing Search Network

-# This is Rachel Lewis
+This is a cool program.